liv7c/devblog/posts/search-for-string-with-git-log.md

 git log --name-only --oneline -p ./components/SiteHeader/SiteHeader.tsx
 ```

-This above example will only display the hash and the name of each commit that modified the file.
+The above example will only display the hash and the name of each commit that modified the file.

 ## Conclusion and further resources

 With `git log` and some of its options, you can quickly find out when some piece of code was removed or added while staying in your terminal.
-Hope it will be useful for you too!
+I hope it will be helpful for you too!

 Some further resources: